 The color designations dark brown, terracotta, white and black certainly speak for themselves and require no further explanation.
 The situation is already different with the special colors, so here is a brief overview.

 With these special colors, the pattern results randomly and is almost impossible to plan.
 At the beginning of the use of a new clay ball, the pattern is usually coarser, while it becomes finer and finer as the process progresses.
 The goods are delivered according to stock on hand, a selection according to sample is not possible for logistical reasons.

-Now to the question, how much fertilizer do I order for my needs?
+Now to the question, how much do I order for my needs?

-Our FERMENDO BASIS-Fertilizer is dosed with 10 ml per 100 litres of aquarium water, or 1 ml per 10 litres.
+Our FERMENDO BASIS-booster is dosed with 10 ml per 100 litres of aquarium water, or 1 ml per 10 litres.